RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Relevant Background

-The O-RAN use case whitepaper \cite{alliance2020ran} described some of the AI-based deployment targets, such as service level agreement (SLA) assured 5G RAN slice, context-based dynamic handover management for vehicle-to-everything (V2X), and flight path based dynamic unmanned aerial vehicle (UAV) resource allocation etc., while we believe the potential of AI-enabled O-RAN is far more than that.
-The state of the art communication system embodies a feature of hierarchical and self-contained functions.
+The O-RAN use case whitepaper \cite{alliance2020ran} described some of the AI-based deployment targets, such as service level agreement (SLA) assured 5G RAN slice, context-based dynamic handover management for vehicle-to-everything (V2X), traffic steering, and flight path based dynamic unmanned aerial vehicle (UAV) resource allocation etc., while we believe the potential of AI-enabled O-RAN is far more than that.
+The state-of-the-art communication system embodies a feature of hierarchical and self-contained functions.
 All functions are interconnected with standardized interfaces.
 For instance, the signal undergoes a series of units from the transmitter to the receiver, such as modulation, coding, demodulation, de-noising, and corresponding channel measurement.
 Each unit has a well-defined mathematical model that can approach the Shannon limit, and it can be considered that a single unit has achieved its local optimum.
 However, there are significant challenges in the analysis and optimization of cross-units.
 If the whole of the above units is regarded as the optimization object, then this kind of global or multi-objective optimization is currently challenging to achieve \cite{ouyang2021next}.
 The combination with ML/RL various learning paradigms makes O-RAN have the potential for this overall or multi-objective optimization revealed in some advanced research.
-For instance, in the physical layer, the DL-based OFDM receiver can achieve accurate channel estimation using fewer pilot signals \cite{van2019deep}; the end to end learning of communication systems has been realized in an autoencoder way which shows advantages in synchronization, equalization and dealing with hardware impairments such as non-linearities \cite{8445920}; the BS downlink channel state information (CSI) in frequency division duplexing (FDD) massive MIMO system can be inferred by DL with feeding the downlink CSI under certain conditions \cite{yang2019deep}; under the premise of imperfect CSI, the design of hybrid massive mimo digital precoder and analog combiner based on RL \cite{wang2020precodernet}; and a variety of DL-based LDPC decoding solutions under harsh noise \cite{wang2018unified}.
-In the network layer, the learning-based algorithms shape the SON with dynamic resources allocation properties like automated networking, slicing, dynamic spectrum sensing, random access channel, and load balancing optimization in the network layer.
-It is to be noted that with the O-RAN stepping into the market gradually, some RL-based optimization cases targeting ORAN's features are beginning to appear. \cite{bonati2020intelligence} describes the RL scheduling control in sliced 5G networks by using O-RAN data collected from real-world cellular deployments. \cite{pamuklu2021reinforcement} shows the scheme of effective energy using through RL dynamic function splitting. \cite{wang2021self} demonstrates an application of using RL for computational resource allocation between RUs and DUs, which has the potential to reduce power consumption significantly.
+For instance, in the physical layer, the DL-based OFDM receiver can achieve accurate channel estimation using fewer pilot signals \cite{van2019deep}; the end-to-end learning of communication systems has been realized in an autoencoder way which shows advantages in synchronization, equalization and dealing with hardware impairments such as non-linearities \cite{8445920}; the BS downlink channel state information (CSI) in frequency division duplexing (FDD) massive MIMO system can be inferred by DL with feeding the downlink CSI under certain conditions \cite{yang2019deep}; under the premise of imperfect CSI, the design of hybrid massive mimo digital precoder and analog combiner based on RL \cite{wang2020precodernet}; and a variety of DL-based LDPC decoding solutions under harsh noise \cite{wang2018unified}.
+In the network layer, the learning-based algorithms shape the SON with dynamic resource allocation properties like automated networking, slicing, dynamic spectrum sensing, random access channel, \PZ{5G cooperative communication and resource allocation \cite{guo2022cooperative} \cite{bashir2019optimal}}, and load balancing optimization in the network layer.
+It is to be noted that with the O-RAN stepping into the market gradually, some DRL-based optimization cases targeting O-RAN's features are beginning to appear. \PZ{A survey of state-of-the-art (SOTA) works regarding DRL applications embracing the O-RAN is shown in Table~\ref{table:RL and O-RAN}.
+According to the attributes of these tasks, we divide them into four categories: network slicing, scheduling, and splitting; connection management; resource allocation and xApps development related.
+The corresponding algorithms and gains are also detailed in this table.}